 A reception will be held on Tuesday February 13, 2018 from 6-8pm at Westreich Wagner’s Offices located at 114 Greene St., New York, NY.
 “The Overworked Body Issue” will be presented alongside an installation of “No. 60 Lobby Conquerors” by design collective BLESS

-Click on the image below to a PDF link of a truncated and compressed preview of the fashion magazine-cum-exhibition catalogue, including texts.
-(NB: 100mb file size)
+Click on the image below to a view a truncated PDF preview of the fashion magazine-cum-exhibition catalogue (NB: 100mb file size)